ayecue/greybel-languageserver/packages/node/README.md

 }
 ```

-Sublime syntax file (will highlighting will be done via semantic provider therefore there is no need to add anything here)
+3. Create a Sublime syntax file for greyscript.
+The highlighting will be provided via the semantic provider, so there's no need to add additional patterns here.
+Use the following configuration:
 ```yaml
 %YAML 1.2
 ---